pc1h6a9h6/encrypt-files-with-python/README.md

 # Encrypt and Decrypt files with python (pycryptodome)
-Encrypt and Decrypt files with python
+Encrypt and Decrypt files with python.
 Requests:
 * Python 3;
 * pycryptodome library.